import numpy as np

 Example 1: Van der Pol Parameter Sweep

-Define Model in TVBO
+Define Model and Exploration

-from tvbo import Dynamics
+from tvbo import Dynamics, SimulationExperiment

 from IPython.display import Markdown, display

-# Create Van der Pol oscillator
+# Van der Pol oscillator

 vdp = Dynamics("Dynamics")